 Then, yesterday I had elbow surgery because my nerve had to be kind of relocated because where the nerve was… it created pressure on my nerve and therefore my little fingers started getting numb.
 So, now that comes in, that’s in the late 70s.
 All of sudden, what’s up with the nerves and someone talks to you about neuropathy about your legs and feet.
 This is how it just creeps up on you all this stuff,” said Arnold Schwarzenegger.

-While optimistic about the potential of a healthy lifestyle to “stretch” one’s lifespan, Schwarzenegger remains grounded by the memory of his father who lived only to 66.
+However, while optimistic about the potential of a healthy lifestyle to “stretch” one’s lifespan, Schwarzenegger remains grounded by the memory of his father who lived only to 66.
 The interplay between genetics and lifestyle choices serves as a continuous reminder for him.

 “The time you’re born, your time cut is set.
 It’s set.
 That only thing that changes it is you.”